Hero Card: Third Parties With Access

 Though you cannot take any action on these locked rows, you can still view more information about the third party account.
 In this example, the accounts shown are not within the list of known accounts for the Organization and as such are deemed a third party account:

-Click on the accounts number within the row to view all of the accounts which the third party accounts can access:
+Click on the Accounts number within a row to view all accounts which that third party can access:

 a) the trust relationship that enabled this access